kivy/kivy/doc/sources/guide/inputs.rst

 * SDL_JOYBUTTONDOWN
 * SDL_JOYBUTTONUP

-Each of motion events has its minimal, maximal and default value that can reach:
+Every motion event has a minimum, maximum and default value which can reach:

 +-------------+----------+---------+---------+